flutter/website/src/cookbook/persistence/key-value.md

 ---
-title: "Storing key-value data on disk"
+title: Storing key-value data on disk
 ---

 If we have a relatively small collection of key-values that we'd like to save, we can use the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin.

 Normally we would have to write native platform integrations for storing data on both platforms.
 Fortunately, the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin can be used to persist key-value data on disk.
 The shared preferences plugin wraps `NSUserDefaults` on iOS and `SharedPreferences` on Android, providing a persistent store for simple data.

 ## Directions